Chase Sapphire Preferred: Get The Most Value For Your Travel Rewards

 It’s the Rewards That Count

 This card delivers its rewards primarily in the form of Chase’s Ultimate Rewards points.
+You get 2x points on travel and restaurants, and 1 point per dollar on other purchases.

-The current offer is for 40,000 points after spending $4,000 within the first three months of opening an account and $0 annual fee for the first year ($95 thereafter).
+The current sign up bonus is 40,000 points after spending $4,000 within the first three months of opening an account and $0 annual fee for the first year ($95 thereafter).
 Those 40,000 points can be transferred to 40,000 miles or points with their partner airlines, hotel chains, or Amtrak Guest Rewards.
 And if I don’t want hunt for elusive airline awards, I can just use my points to book travel directly through Chase’s online portal and get 1.25 cents worth of travel for each point I spend.
 That means that the 40,000 point sign up bonus is actually worth $500 in travel rewards.

 The Real Value of Sapphire Is Points Transfers